-If the examiner determines that there are no reasons to reject the application, or if such reasons are defeated, he or she will issue a registration decision.
-It takes an average of six to seven months from filing of an application to the registration decision, if the JPO finds no reason to reject the application.
+If the examiner determines that there are no

+reasons to reject the application, or if such reasons are defeated, he or she will issue a registration decision.
+In practice, it takes an average of five to six months from filing an application to a registration decision, if the JPO finds no reason to reject the application.